Getting started

 // src/services/iap.ts

-import { createIAP } from '@nossdev/iap';
+import { createIAP } from '@nosslabs/iap';

-import type { EntitlementBase } from '@nossdev/iap';
+import type { EntitlementBase } from '@nosslabs/iap';

 // Define your entitlement shape (extends the base).